carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

-Each of the above examples would require a user to adjust their filesystem code to the particular eccentricities of the representation type, hopefully in such a way that the code is still portable across implementations.
+Each of the above examples would require a user to adjust their filesystem code to the particular eccentricities of the representation, hopefully only in such a way that the code is still portable across implementations.

-It seems like at least some of the above issues are unavoidable, no matter what representation we choose.
+At least some of the above issues are unavoidable, no matter what representation we choose.
 But some representations may be quirkier than others, and, as I'll argue later, using an actual arithmetic type (``__int128_t``) provides the least aberrant behavior.